microsoft/devicescript/website/docs/getting-started/hardware.md

 ## Connecting the pressure sensor

-We use a Adafruit PiCowbell for convinience to easily connect STEMMA sensors.
+We use a Adafruit PiCowbell for convenience to easily connect STEMMA sensors.
 Solders headers to your Pico and mount it on the PiCowbell.